Connecting to VPN (Linux)

 Troubleshooting and common considerations

 VPN stands for Virtual Private Network, allowing you to create a secure connection to another network over the Internet.
 MTU requires the BigIP VPN Client from F5.
-When attempting to print on an off-campus network, the BigIP VPN is required to start a print job.
-With all things Linux, the client is dependent on what OS you are currently running.
+To print to a campus printer when off-campus, BigIP VPN is required.
+With all things Linux, the client depends on your OS.

 DNS Manual Setup